Kitcheos, PFC Alexander J.

 After D-Day, the 502nd was involved on the assault on Carentan on June 10th attacking the rail hub from the northeast.
 Due to the damage to the bridges the division’s advance was slowed and they were shelled by artillery, fired at by snipers, machine guns, and dive bombers.
 To capture a farmhouse just beyond the fourth bridge, they made a bayonet charge, captured the farmhouse, which allowed the 506th Parachute Regiment to take Carentan on the 14th.
 The 101st repelled a German counter-attack to retake the town.

-What is known was the 101st was involved in fighting Outside of St-Saveur-le-Vicomte – Manche, France, where on June 27, 1944, Pfc.
-Alexander Kitcheros was hit by enemy fire and killed.
+What is known was the 101st was involved in fighting Outside of St-Saveur-le-Vicomte – Manche, France, where on June 27, 1944, PFC Alexander Kitcheros was hit by enemy fire and killed.
 That same day at Blosville, France, Alex was buried in the cemetery in Plot D, Row 2, Grave 24.
 His grave was marked with a peg.

 His wife received a telegram from the War Department on July 20, 1944.

-MRS KITCHEROS
+MRS FRANCIS KITCHEROS

 THE SECREATRY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGREAT THAT YOUR HUSBAND PRIVATE FIRST CLASS ALEXANDER KITCHEROS WAS KILLED IN ACTION ON TWENTY SEVEN JUNE IN FRANCE LETTER FOLLOWS